Mario & Luigi: Superstar Saga: Development and marketing

 Superstar Saga, developed by AlphaDream and directed by Super Mario RPG: Legend of the Seven Stars co-director Yoshihiko Maekawa, is said to take its inspiration from the Nintendo 64 game Paper Mario; the two games have similar graphics and gameplay.
 The producers of the game were Shigeru Miyamoto, the creator of the Mario franchise, Tetsuo Mizuno, and Satoru Iwata, the president of Nintendo.
 The voice acting for Mario and Luigi in the game is provided by Charles Martinet, well known for providing the characters' voice in Nintendo's Mario franchise.
 The game's music was composed by Yoko Shimomura, who also previously composed the soundtrack for Super Mario RPG.

-Superstar Saga was revealed at E3 2003 under the name Mario and Luigi, where a playable demo of the game was available; the demo was later dumped and leaked online in October 2023, two decades later.
+Superstar Saga was revealed at E3 2003 under the name Mario and Luigi, where a playable demo of the game was available.
 In August and September 2003, a playable demonstration was also available at the European Computer Trade Show, the Games Convention, and Nintendo Gamers' Summit.
 To link in with the game's comedic themes, Nintendo organized an official competition between October and November 2003 in which contestants would try to submit the best knock-knock joke to win a Game Boy Advance SP and a copy of the game.
 Nintendo employed comedian Kathy Griffin to choose the winner.